 Here is an easy and cost-effective way to make your own vegetable broth using scraps you would otherwise throw away.

-When schedules are crunched and there’s hardly time to think, much less plan a meal, don’t forget about breakfast.
+Pancakes are a great meal anytime When schedules are crunched and there’s hardly time to think, much less plan a meal, don’t forget about breakfast.
 For dinner, I mean.
-And let’s face it: EVERYBODY loves pancakes.
+And pancakes?
+Well, let’s face it: EVERYBODY loves pancakes.
 Oh wait – no pancake mix in the pantry?
 Worry not, pancakes are super-simple to make from scratch!
-This recipe comes from allrecipes.com and uses staple ingredients, which I always have on hand.
-It takes minutes to mix together and just a few more minutes for cooking time.
-The recipe says it serves four but let’s be honest … in my house it serves 2.
-Your results may vary. 😀
+How to make pancakes from scratch This recipe comes from allrecipes.com and uses staple ingredients, which I always have on hand.
+Flour, baking powder, milk and egg.
+A little butter, salt and sugar.
+What could be easier?
+It takes minutes to mix together and

+Got tomatoes?
 Tomatoes everywhere!
 Every farm stand, grocery store and farmer’s market is bursting with fresh, ripe, luscious tomatoes.
 Maybe you grow your own!
-If you are scouring cookbooks and the “Internets” to use these beauties, this is easy and fun.
-I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
-Making salsa at home provides free range for individual creativity and preferences.
-For the first batch, I followed the recipe to the letter.
-The result was very “soupy” and so hot I
+If you are scouring cookbooks and the “Internets” for ideas to use these beauties, roasted salsa is easy and fun.
+How hot do you want your roasted salsa I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
+Making roasted salsa at home provides free range for individual creativity and preferences.
+For the first batch, I followed

-September 8 is National Grandparents’ Day.
+Eat like your grandparents The first Sunday after Labor Day is National Grandparents’ Day.
 Have you ever heard the advice “eat like your grandparents”?
-This bon mot encourages us to step away from over-processed foods and hew to meals your grand- or great-grand parents would make.
+This bon mot encourages us to step away from over-processed foods and hew to meals your grand- or great-grand parents would make, like oatmeal.
 Good advice, but beware.
 Marketers have cleverly wrapped an old-time word around new products such as quick-cooking oats, steel cut oats, pre-sweetened instant oats, and oatmeal bars packaged to look like granola bars.
+But do these count?
 I’m pretty sure Grandma would look at these with a curious eye.
-Some may be as nutritious, but when I see the added sugar and unpronounceable preservatives, I get
+Some may be

-Once Labor Day is over, the pace of life picks up: It’s back to school for the kids; it’s back-to-school shopping for the parents; there’s more traffic, longer lines at the stores.
+A nutritious snack Once Labor Day is over, the pace of life picks up: It’s back to school for the kids; it’s back-to-school shopping for the parents; there’s more traffic, longer lines at the stores.
 Time for a shortcut – and a nutritious energy boost.
-Energy bites, courtesy of allrecipes.com, are just the trick.
+Energy bites, adapted from allrecipes.com, are just the trick.
 They take minutes to make and are so tasty it’s easy to forget how healthy they are.
-Ingredients?
+Ingredients needed for energy bites Ingredients?
 Peanut butter, oatmeal, chocolate chips, flaxseed meal, honey and vanilla.
-My granddaughter calls these “cookies,” and they really are like a cookie, only no flour, no butter and most importantly, no
+My granddaughter calls these “cookies,” and they really are like a cookie, only